laddertosky/fdbplayground/README.md

 ```
 ### manual fix
 There is a commit about missing the third parameters for system call open in the main branch, but not merged/cherry-picked in the release.
-This will break the compiling process, but I don't know why their CI system didn't complaint about this.
+This will break the compiling process, but I don't know why their CI system didn't complain about this.
 https://github.com/apple/foundationdb/commit/c1ba5d5733bea67b3a6f4a6ff8246e4137cb3ba4#diff-0977e6820509adb180b6798786d671503de757a951e9b7725d0966589d8a6044R692

 3. Install cmake Version 3.13 or higher [CMake](https://cmake.org/)